Havering Palace

-Havering Palace was an old royal residence in England.
-Between its building before 1066 until its abandonment in 1686 it was in the village of Havering-atte-Bower (in the London Borough of Havering, before 1965 in Essex).
+Havering Palace was an old royal residence in England, in the village of Havering-atte-Bower (formerly in Essex, since 1965 in the London Borough of Havering).
+It was built before 1066 but abandoned in 1686.
 By 1816 no walls remained above ground.

 History

 The earliest references to a royal demesne at Havering date from the time of Edward the Confessor, and although there is no definite proof that he ever visited it, the strength of local legend suggests he did, and as the manor was recorded in the Domesday Book as being held by Earl Harold in 1066 it seems likely that it had been held by Edward.
 It was definitely a royal manor by the Norman Conquest when it passed to William the Conqueror.
 The royal manor also gave the surrounding area the designation of the Royal Liberty of Havering, which gave those living in the area freedom from taxation and other benefits.
 The manor was granted to Queen Eleanor by Henry III in 1262 (or possibly 1267) and thereafter usually belonged to the queen consort or dowager (the queen mother) until the death of Jane Seymour in 1537, this association leading to the 'Bower' portion of the village's place name.

 A house was already at Havering by the 12th century, and extensive building took place in the 13th century.
 Many monarchs from then on are recorded as having stayed there and in 1358 Edward III held a five-month Marshalsea Court at Havering Palace for locals to air their personal grievances, an unusual act since the Marshalsea Court was reserved for the royal household.
 Not all monarchs used Havering Palace for such holy occupations as did King Edward the Confessor, and in 1381 at the end of the Peasants' Revolt some who had rebelled met the young King Richard II to ask for mercy as he held court at Havering, but despite their pleas many were tried and executed.
 Richard also visited in 1397 on his way to Pleshey on a visit to Thomas of Woodstock which started a train of events that resulted in his murder on Richard's behalf.